SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

-learned about a field I had little to no knowledge of, developed an intuition thereof and internalised the knowledge I gleaned via the LinkedIn course I mentioned and my own research; I doggedly collected data, became conversant in Excel, and defined my attributes; I familiarised myself with the Pandas package; I relearned the syntax of an ENTIRE language; and I made something, something that does naught, but something that is a testament to my tenacity, if anything.
+learned about a field I had little to no knowledge of, developed an intuition thereof and internalised the knowledge I gleaned via the LinkedIn course I mentioned and my own research; I doggedly collected data, became conversant in Excel, and defined my attributes; I familiarised myself with the Pandas package; I relearned the syntax of an ENTIRE language; and I made something, something that does naught, but something that is a testament to my tenacity, if anything, all in less than a month managing a modest plethora of other affairs.

 I knew from the get-go this may be a pipe-dream: I only wish to say now that this was all intended to be a demonstration of *me*. :)